wp-plugins/radio-station/readme.txt

 == Upgrade Notice ==

+= 2.2.8 =

+= 2.2.8 =
+* Fix to remove strict type checking from in_array (introduced 2.2.6) which fixes DJ can't edit Show issue; mismatched flush rewrite rules flag function name; undefined index warnings for new Schedule Overrides; not 404 author pages for DJs without blog posts; implode blog array for Show blog post listing (introduced 2.2.6) which affected display of blog posts on Show page.

 = 2.2.7 =
 * Dutch translation added (Thank you to André Dortmont for the file!)
 * Added Tabbed Display for Master Schedule Shortcode (via Tutorial)